 Can I buy business insurance online for my moving company?

 Yes, absolutely.
 You will need to first get a quote from an online business insurance provider like Next Insurance.
 Next allows you to then purchase a policy immediately and your coverage will be active within 48 hours.

 What is included in a business owner’s policy?

 A typical business owner’s policy includes general liability, business interruption, and commercial property insurance.
 However, BOPs are often customizable, so your agent may recommend adding professional liability, commercial auto, or other types of coverage to your package depending on your company’s needs.

 What is the difference between business insurance and general liability insurance?

 "Business insurance" is a generic term used to describe many different types of coverage a business may need.
 General liability insurance, on the other hand, is a specific type of coverage that business owners need to protect their assets.

-Do I need insurance before I start a moving company business?
+Do I need insurance before I start a moving company?

-Will insurance protect my moving company business from everything?
+Will insurance protect my moving company from everything?